Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 | `midi_rate` | 0-2 | Sets the Midi transmission rate for the phase. **0** = full (fastest), **1** = 1/3 full rate, **2** = 1/20 full rate (meant for bluetooth MIDI). |
 | `budget` | float | Seconds allowed for a phase to complete.
 If the phase is not complete in the alloted time it is retried with a lower MIDI transmission rate.
 If it fails after a maximum of three attempts, HC-1 is rebooted. |

-The delays allow time for both the device and HC-1 to settle and be ready for the next phase.
+The delays allow time for both the EMinstrument and HC-1 to settle and be ready for the next phase.

 ## Technical Information

-Input CV is assumed to be Unipolar 0-10v.
-When a knob is set to relative mode, then the voltage is assumed to be bipolar.
+Input control voltage (CV) is assumed to be Unipolar 0 to 10v.
+When a knob is set to relative mode, then the voltage is assumed to be bipolar -5 to 5v.
-The voltage is converted to MIDI data to send to the device according to the range supported by the particular control.
+The resulting voltage is converted to MIDI data to send to the device according to the range supported by the particular control.
-The Macro section (**i** through **vi**) and Volume (EM Post level) support 14-bit MIDI, and the recirculator section is 7-bit MIDI (0-127).
+The Macro section (**i** through **vi**) and **Volume** (EM Post level) support 14-bit MIDI, and the recirculator section is 7-bit MIDI (0-127).

 ## Notes